 - Studien der HSFK: In the form of monographs and anthologies Studien der HSFK present fundamental findings of the institute as well as contributions to the discourse of peace and security policy.

-- PRIF Reports: The english counterpart to the HSFK-Reports specifically adresses an international audience
+- PRIF Reports: The English counterpart to the HSFK-Reports specifically addresses an international audience.

 - PRIF Working Papers: The Working Papers are published at varying intervals in German/English and allow an insight into current basic research.